bbestbest/backend-assignment-university/README.md

-# How API of student and university work
+# About the project
-This is CRUD project for student side and university side, you can store student data when there are university in datbase
+This is CRUD api project for student side and university side, you can store student data when there are university in datbase

 ## API Version : v1